 This paper describes a novel application of the MIST methodology to target detection in SAR images.
 Specifically, a polarimetric whitening filter and a constant false alarm rate detector are used to preprocess a SAR image; then the AQ15c learning program is applied to learn and detect targets.
-Encouraging and impressive experimental results are provided showing the effectiveness of the MIST/AQ method for solving this problem.
+Encouraging and impressive experimental results are provided.

-KEYWORD: Learning in vision, target detection in SAR images, MIST methodology.
+KEYWORD: Learning in vision, target detection in SAR images.